 Can't connect Bluetooth device to your computer?
-Bluetooth keyboard, mouse, microphones, headphones, or other wireless devices cannot be recognized in Windows PC?
+Bluetooth keyboard, mouse, microphones, headphones, or other wireless devices cannot be recognized in a Windows PC?
 Go to the Device Manager only to find no Bluetooth Radios category in the Device Manager list?
 We’ve seen many of you had encountered this “Bluetooth has disappeared from Device Manager” problem on Windows OS.

 Where is Bluetooth in Device Manager?
 Normally, if your Bluetooth is working well, it will be shown under “Network adapters” or “Other devices” in some cases.